commfish/SE_crab_assessments/README.md

 * this is for the Tanner survey areas of Holkham, Thomas, Glacier Bay, and Icy Strait
 * Download this data from pull\_data\_for\_csa.R on OceanAK if you have not already
-* &nbsp;	- I tend to run the red king crab areas before the Tanner survey ends, because I can get a head start on the analysis that way
+*  	- I tend to run the red king crab areas before the Tanner survey ends, because I can get a head start on the analysis that way
 * \*FOR 2025 - Adjust GBay to delete the pots that are now outisde the survey area\*
 * Stop at the STOP point, run the summary rmd, run CSA's, and manually update the biomass file.